slochower/smirnoff-host-guest-manuscript/manuscript.md

 Binding free energy (ΔG) comparisons showing ammonium guests in color and highlighted.
 Darker colors indicate shorter chain molecules.
 </div>

-[This figure makes it look like SMIRNOFF99Frosst nails the prediction, but it is potentially very misleading because this is not *all* of the ammonium containing guests because not all of them follow the trend of increasing chain length.
-So, for example, 1-methylheptylamine is missing.
-This point also applies to the graphs below.]{.banner .lightgrey}

 SMIRNOFF99Frosst performs reasonably on cyclic alcohols (MSE = 0.70 kcal/mol and RMSE = 1.07 kcal/mol) (@fig:alcohols).
-The predictions for αCD are uniformly underestimated while those for βCD are equally under- and over-predicted.
+The predictions for αCD are uniformly underestimated while those for βCD are mostly under-predicted.
+The predicted ΔG for cyclooctanol with αCD is particularly poor due to a poor fit in the bound state (@fig:by-orientation).

 [Should say something here about cylooctanol predictions *and* experiment being poor because it does not fit well, especially in αCD]{.banner .lightgrey}